Fast-64/fast64-docs/sm64/animations/engine.rst

 **Bone Count** (``s16 boneCount`` ``[10-12]``):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The number of bones in the animation.
-Usually equal to the number of bones rendering at the same time in the model but not always.
+Usually equal to the number of bones rendering at the same time in the model with some exceptions (Amp, Door, etc).

 Derived from the ``size of the indice table`` / 2 (Pair size) / 3 (Axis count) - 1 (Translation)